Skip to main content

 Provider configurations

 Provider configurations are a way of entangling a key to a specific manager.
 The key management proto provides specifics on what RPCs are available as well as what is expected within each call.
-One of the most important parts of the provider configuration is the name field.
-The name field is what KAS will look for when trying to instantiate a specific manager.
+One of the most important parts of the provider configuration is the manager field.
+The manager field is what KAS will look for when trying to instantiate a specific manager.
 If no manager with that name is found, KAS will attempt to use the default manager.

 The basic flow is as follows: